passwd

 file:

-module load intel-compiler openmpi/intel
+module load gcc openmpi

-.
 Slurm

-command line interface and additionally a X11 based graphical
+has a command line interface and

-interface to display certain batch system state.
+additionally a X11 based graphical interface to display certain batch

 To work with batch jobs, a user usually does a sequence of steps